 S was able to come up with objects for most of the letters, though there were a few she needed my help with.

-I used Picasa to make the collage (grid) and then I edited it in Creative Kit (there's an "edit in Creative Kit" button if you use Picasa for your photos) and used the Creative Kit software to be able to type on the collage itself.
+I used Picasa to make the collage (grid) and then I used the "text" option to be able to type on the collage itself.
 Another great way to make this would be to use Picmonkey!

 Follow along with Fun at Home with Kids on Facebook, Google+, Pinterest or Subscribe by Email or Bloglovin'!

 All activities here are activities I feel are safe for my own children.
 As your child's parents/guardians, you will need to decide what you feel is safe for your family.
 I always encourage contacting your child's pediatrician for guidance if you are not sure about the safety/age appropriateness of an activity.
 All activities on this blog are intended to be performed with adult supervision.
 Appropriate and reasonable caution should be used when activities call for the use of materials that could potentially be harmful, such as scissors, or items that could present a choking risk (small items), or a drowning risk (water activities), and with introducing a new food/ingredient to a child (allergies).
 Observe caution and safety at all times.
 The author and blog disclaim liability for any damage, mishap, or injury that may occur from engaging in any of these activities on this blog.